Barron makes 2nd appearance at Farnborough International Airshow

 Barron Industries has also achieved conformance with cybersecurity controls required for defense company suppliers that handle Controlled Unclassified Information (CUI).
 The manufacturer received certification for compliance with 110 cybersecurity best practices outlined in the National Institute of Standards and Technology (NIST) Special Publication 800-171.
 The certification granted by NSF Global Business Solutions applies to IT services to internal company employees and protection of company proprietary information.

-Barron has acquired a new 10,000 square foot manufacturing plant to increase production capacity for its precision machined castings and assemblies.
+Barron has acquired a new 10,000 square foot manufacturing plant to increase production capacity for its precision-machined castings and assemblies.
 The company has also grown its workforce by more than 30 percent and invested in new equipment at its existing 65,000 square foot manufacturing facility in Oxford, MI.

 The investment casting company has expanded its engineering and inspection capabilities with the addition of a new FARO Quantum S 7-axis, high-definition laser probe scanner and 8th-axis rotary platform.
 Certified to the latest ISO standards, the innovative portable coordinate measuring machine (PCMM) allows Barron to easily verify casting quality by performing 3D inspections, dimensional analysis, CAD comparison, and reverse engineering, while saving time and reducing scrap and rework costs.

-“With the additional of our new 3D scanner, we can quickly gather key data on complex patterns and castings,” said Greg Barron, VP Engineering and Quality.
+“With the addition of our new 3D scanner, we can quickly gather key data on complex patterns and castings,” said Greg Barron, VP Engineering and Quality.
 “This enables us to share critical information both internally with our process engineers, as well as with our customers, within hours.”

 ABOUT BARRON INDUSTRIES